Repentance and Faith

-Peter had done the preaching to Cornelius and his household, therefore he had to explain what had happened.
+Peter had preached to Cornelius, a Roman centurion, and his household, so he had to explain what had happened to them.
 Which he did.

 Repentance was granted.
 God's mercy-and-grace gift of repentance and faith is offered to all who hear will hear the word of Christ.

 The call is: "repent!".
 On the Day of Pentecost all those who had gathered for the Feast heard it from Peter: